 - Fast, precise and smooth motion control.

-- High reliability in demanding military environments.
+- High reliability in demanding military and scientific environments.

 - Standard communication protocols.